ManjilItani/Tic-Tac-Toe/README.md

    type java -jar itani-tictactoe-server.jar in Command line

    for itani-tictatoe-gui.jar:
-   open runfx.cmd in any editor and insted ofthe address, put the address where you will put the dependency folder them in Command line (VERY IMPORTANT): type- runfx.cmd itani-tictatoe-gui.jar
+   open runfx.cmd in any editor and insted ofthe address, put the address where you will put the lib folder them in Command line (VERY IMPORTANT): type- runfx.cmd itani-tictatoe-gui.jar